OrchardCMS/OrchardDoc/docs/Documentation/Creating-1-n-and-n-n-relations.markdown

 ## Using the Rewards Part

 If you haven't used the application's admin UI since you wrote the migration, it should now warn you that a feature needs to be upgraded.
 That is our sample feature, as the system noticed the latest executed migration does not match the highest available.
-Go to the features screen, locate the RelationSample and click "Update".
+Go to the features screen, locate the **RelationSample** and click **Update**.

 In order to use the new part on our customer content items, we need to add it to the type.
-Go to the "Content Types" screen and click "Edit" next to "Customer".
-Click "Add" next to "Parts", check the Rewards part and save.
+Go to the **Content Types** screen and click **Edit** next to **Customer**.
+Click **Add** next to **Parts**, check the **Rewards** part and save.

 ![The customer type with the address and rewards parts.](../Attachments/Creating-1-n-and-n-n-relations/CustomerType.PNG)